 Key Term: Parietal Lobe

 The parietal lobe processes sensory information, such as pressure, pain, and temperature, and where our body parts are oriented in space.

 The temporal lobe, shown in yellow in Figure 4, has several functions because it contains the centers for hearing and memory.
 At the top of each temporal lobe, there is an area responsible for receiving information from the ears, such as music and speech.
-Other parts, like the underside of each lobe, play a crucial role in forming and retrieving memories, including those that are tied to emotion or auditory information.
+Other parts, like the underside of each lobe, play a crucial role in forming and retrieving memories, including those that are tied to emotion, visual information, or auditory information.

 Damage to the temporal lobe can severely impact memory function.
 For example, Henry Molaison, better known as H.M. to neuroscientists everywhere, was a patient who at the age of 27 underwent a surgery to remove his temporal lobes to control his lifelong epileptic seizures.
 Although the surgery helped control his epilepsy, he was no longer able to form long-term memories.
 For example, he could remember a three-digit number for as long as 15 minutes if he used rehearsal, but as soon as he was distracted, he would forget the number and experiment.
 Without the ability to rehearse the information, H.M. could only retain information for 60 seconds.

 The temporal lobe is involved in hearing and memory.

 The occipital lobe, shown in blue in Figure 4, processes visual information.